 Overcoming the Data Security Challenges in the Cloud

-Here are some security concerns threatening cloud applications and possible tips to counter attack those risks:
+Here are some security concerns threatening cloud applications and possible tips to counter-attack those risks:

 How to Address It

-The best approach for avoiding such scenario is to encrypt organization/customer data with appropriate encryption techniques like Secure Socket Layer (SSL).
+The best approach for avoiding such a scenario is to encrypt organization/customer data with appropriate encryption techniques like Secure Socket Layer (SSL).
 Cloud service providers can also implement a reliable Virtual Private Network tunnel that can provide an encrypted connection to remote off-site employees to maintain smooth communication while maintaining data safety in the organization.